ManasaMunipalle/ManasaMunipalle/README.md

 ## Hi there 👋
 I am Manasa
-📊 Aspiring Data Analyst passionate about uncovering insights from data.
+📊 Aspiring Data Engineer passionate about uncovering insights from data.
 Completed my Masters in Information Systems
 📊 I love working with data and continuously learning new techniques to solve real-world problems!